parkeraddison/noteful-repositories/README.md

 ## How it works

+Git hooks are scripts that execute at certain stages along the add-commit-push process.

-A commit-msg hook is used to verify the structural setup of the notes and wiki, then to commit a redacted copy of your notes to the wiki each time you make a commit.
+A pre-commit hook is used to verify the structural setup of the notes and wiki.

+A post-commit hook is used to add a reference to the commit in your notes for easier searching, and to commit a redacted copy of your notes to the wiki.

 A pre-push hook is used to push to the wiki each time you push your repository.